kabirnayeem99/PPayed/README.md

 </p>

 ### About the project
-PPayed is your payment management app for your contract-based works.
+PPayed is a payment management app for your contract-based academic writing works with online syncing, combined with a very eye-soothing material UI, smooth animation and visual analytics feature.

-It is fully open source, and requires little to no permission, even doesn't ask for the internet permission.
+This application is fully open source, and requires little to no permission.
 By using the app and reporting bugs and issues, help me to make the app more useful for you.

 This application is developed by Naimul Kabir and released under the GNU GPLv2.